stephenT0/funkyboy-exts-CornellBoxmaker/README.md

 Make a Cornell Box that is customizable in real time.

+Known Issues:
+1. takes 3 clicks to close window
+2. reliant on a World xform to work
+3. color widgets not reliable after a new scene is created

 ## Adding This Extension

 To add this extension to your Omniverse app: